-The complaint, including a copy of any supporting evidence (e.g. a copy of the advertisement alleged to be in breach of the IFPMA Code), together with an accompanying letter from IFPMA ("the Letter"), is sent by the IFPMA Secretariat to the senior management of the company, at its headquarters and the place where the alleged breach took place without undue delay, preferably within 5 working days from its receipt by IFPMA.
+The complaint, including a copy of any supporting evidence (e.g. a copy of the advertisement alleged to be in breach of the IFPMA Code), together with an accompanying letter from IFPMA ("the Letter"), is sent by the IFPMA Secretariat to the senior management of the company, at its headquarters and at local level within 5 working days from its receipt by IFPMA.